-Once the desired one or two Model 45A units have been installed in a rack-mount front panel, the assembly can be mounted into the designated equipment rack.
-One space ("1U" or 1.75 vertical inches) in either a standard 19-inch or a special 10.5-inch equipment rack is required.
+Once the desired one or two Model 45 units have been installed in a rack-mount front panel, the assembly can be mounted into the designated equipment rack.
+One space ("1U" or 1.75 vertical inches) in a standard 19-inch equipment rack is required.
 Secure the unit into the equipment rack using two mounting screws per side.